SEBI under fire over IPO bottleneck

-MUMBAI India's market regulator, under pressure to tighten scrutiny, is taking as long as a year to approve initial public offerings, prompting criticism from firms already grappling with unpredictable demand and a lack of alternative funding sources.
+MUMBAI The Securities and Exchange Board of India (SEBI), under pressure to tighten scrutiny, is taking as long as a year to approve initial public offerings, prompting criticism from firms already grappling with unpredictable demand and a lack of alternative funding sources.

 India's stock market has soared, touching record highs last month.
 It was Asia's second-best performer last year, thanks largely to more than $16 billion of foreign investment.